Helping Gainesville and Tallahassee Establish Paternity

 Paternity is required to obtain the legal rights, privileges, and responsibilities associated with being a father.

 There is a distinction between being a biological father and a legal father.
 A biological father is a genetic father, but unless that connection is acknowledged by the court, a father has no legal rights to spend time with his child.
 Likewise, a child does not have the right to inherit from his/her father.
 Paternity is also necessary to obtain child support.
+In order to establish paternity, seek help and guidance from a family lawyer in Tallahassee and Gainesville Florida.

 How Do You Establish Paternity In Florida?